-Depending on the workflow you choose for your RNA-Seq, ChIP-Seq, DNA-Seq, or ATAC-Seq data, your report will feature unique visuals and interactive elements.
-For example, let’s take a look at the overall report for an expression count workflow using STAR on a RNA-Seq data sample:
+Depending on the workflow you choose for your RNA-Seq, ChIP-Seq, CUT&RUN, CUT&TAG, DNA-Seq, or ATAC-Seq data, your report will feature unique visuals and interactive elements.
+For example, let’s take a look at the overall report for an RNA-seq dataset from the Expression count workflow:

-Let’s take a peek at a DESeq report:
+Now let’s take a peek at a DESeq2 report:

 One size definitely doesn’t fit all in the NGS data analysis world, which is why we made sure each of our 30 workflows has a tailored set of graphs and tables to best represent your genomics data.
 Let’s further explore the types of plots you will see in Basepair’s reports.

-Feel free to explore these plots and many others with your own data by signing up free for our two-week Basepair demo.
+Feel free to explore these plots and many others with your own data by signing up for a free 14-day Basepair demo.

 Exploring raw data in Basepair’s Genome Browser